techpmsap/S4HC_Powerweek_2018/Day2/Exercise_02/Exercise_02.md

 ## Goal

-The goal of this exercise is to create a Maven project for Cloud Foundry starting from the scp-cf-tomee archetype made available with the SAP S/4HANA Cloud Platform SDK.
+The goal of this exercise is to create a Maven project for Cloud Foundry starting from the scp-cf-tomee archetype made available with the SAP S/4HANA Cloud SDK.

 ## Prerequisites